SparkCalcSparkCalc

 What is a good cash-on-cash return?

 Most investors target 8-12% cash-on-cash return.
 However, this varies by market and risk level.
-Some investors accept lower returns in appreciation markets.
+This calculator focuses on current-year income and expenses; it does not model future appreciation or rent growth.

 What is cap rate?